Practicalbutterfly5/ytdl/README.md

 #### Installation

-1. Copy and paste the following single line command in termux and press Enter key.
+1. Copy and paste the following single-line command in termux and press Enter key.
       ```curl https://raw.githubusercontent.com/Practicalbutterfly5/ytdl/main/installytdl | bash```

    It will automatically download these Termux packages- ffmpeg, python, yt-dlp, atomicparsley, git (Approx. download size 80 Mb), and clone ytdl repo.

 2. Tasker will open automatically and prompt to import ytdl project.
-If it doesn't, import project manually from /sdcard/Tasker/ytdl/ytdl.prj.xml
+If it doesn't, import the project manually from /sdcard/Tasker/ytdl/ytdl.prj.xml

 3. Launch the ytdl_Initial_Setup task and configure your preferences.
-Re-run this task if you want to change any setting in future.
+Re-run this task if you want to change any settings in the future.

 #### USAGE

-After ytdl is installed and setup task is run, you are ready to download using any of these method.
+After ytdl is installed and the setup task is run, you are ready to download using any of these methods.

 * **Method 1**
   Share any YouTube link to termux app.
 Termux app will open momentarily and then close, if it didn't have any active sessions.